jsando/AdventOfCode2021/JOURNAL.md

 The unit tests I created were not the ones I ended with, as the solution evolved.
 But that's ok, it got me there.

+# Day 16

+I've done so many packet-parsing / virtual machine programs over the years, this was a dream day for me.
+I wrote the code more production-ready than I've done the other days.
+As a result of the error handling, my TDD coverage dropped to like 85%.
+At first I was like "wait, every other day I've been at 96% what's going on!" and then saw it was all the "if err != nil" that I've basically omitted from prior days.
+Yeah.
+That makes sense.

+# Day 17